nguyenhuy0905/rare/README.md

 ## Misc

+### Performance consideration: how does it compare against grep?

+- For short regex and kind-of short string like this, it is about as fast.
+- However, `grep` has its dark magic, in which, for longer strings, it actually runs faster.
+- So, for long inputs, I don't expect this program to come any close to `grep`.

 ### Performance consideration: linked list vs vector

 - Note: this isn't really benchmarked so it's the author yappin'.